-Shark vacuums use a motor-protective thermostat, which means it will cut out if the motor starts to overheat.
+Since Shark vacuum cleaners are equipped with a motor-protective thermostat, the vacuum will cut out if the motor starts to overheat.

 - Turn the vacuum off and unplug it

-- With the dust cup still off, clean the felt and foam filter with water.
+- With the dust cup still off, clean the filters according to the user guide.

-- Leave your Shark vacuum to cool for at least 45 minutes
+- Leave the vacuum to cool for at least 45 minutes

 - Plug in the vacuum and turn it on.